papicella/snyk-open-source-workshop/README.md

 _Note: It is assumed your using a mac for these steps but it should also work on windows or linux with some modifications to the scripts potentially_

+## Step 1 Fork the highly vulnerable Goof Application

-## Configure GitHub Integration
+## Step 2 - Configure GitHub Integration

-First we need to connect Snyk to GitHub so we can import our Repository.
+- First we need to connect Snyk to GitHub so we can import our Repository.
 Do so by:

 Login to http://app.snyk.io Sign up if you haven't already.
-Navigating to Integrations -> Source Control -> GitHub

-Fill in your Account Credentials to Connect your GitHub Account.
+Navigating to Integrations -> Source Control -> GitHub Fill in your Account Credentials to Connect your GitHub Account.

 ![alt tag](https://i.ibb.co/bPqqybM/snyk-starter-open-source-1.png)

+## Step 3 - Find vulnerabilities

+## Step 4 - Fix using a Pull Request

+## Step 5 - Test using the CLI (test and monitor)

+## Step 6 - Failing using Exit Codes

+## Step 7 - Viewing Dashboard Reports

+## Step 8 - IDE integration VS Code

 Thanks for attending and completing this workshop